arrjon/ode-nets/README.md

 First you have to specify the follwing parameters:
 * cycle = 1 # experiment number
-* num_classes = 20 # number of classes: 10=CIFAR10, 100=CIFAR100, '10b'=STL10, 3=Oxford IIIt Pet, 20=bdd100k
+* num_classes = 20 # defines the dataset used: 10=CIFAR10, 100=CIFAR100, '10b'=STL10, 3=Oxford IIIt Pet, 20=bdd100k
 * train=True # boolean: whether you want to train all the different networks for a given dataset.
 If you want to train only a specific network, you have to change the run_train_test function.
-* test_noise=False # boolean: whether you want to test your networks against noise.
+* test_noise=False # boolean: whether you want to test the networks against noise.
 This function will load networks from the folder within the current cycle.
-* test_adversarial_attack=False # boolean: whether you want to test your networks against an adversarial attack
+* test_adversarial_attack=False # boolean: whether you want to test the networks against an adversarial attack
-* test_blur=False # boolean: whether you want to test your networks against blurring the images
+* test_blur=False # boolean: whether you want to test the networks against blurring the images

 <!-- CONTACT -->
 ## Contact